srkgithub/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_06_Lab.md

 The main tasks for this exercise are as follows:

 1. Deploy an Azure VM by using an Azure Resource Manager template

+1. Deploy Azure Bastion

 #### Task 1: Deploy an Azure VM by using an Azure Resource Manager template